-Dynamic Desktop wallpapers are encoded in Apple’s new HEIC image file format
+Dynamic Desktop wallpapers are encoded in the space-saving HEIC image file format

-By comparison, all of the other stock wallpapers that are available in Mojave are stored in the ubiquitous JPG format, and each is up to around ten megabytes in size.
-I wonder if Apple will provide instructions for end users who would wish to create Dynamic Desktop wallpapers.
+By comparison, all of the other wallpapers in Mojave are stored in the ubiquitous JPEG format (each rules file is around ten megabytes in size).
+Apple currently does not provide any instructions for those wishing to create their own dynamic wallpapers.

-For those wondering, opening Mojave’s dynamic wallpaper HEIC file in Apple’s Preview app shows only a single image likely because Preview does not support the full range of HEIF features, such as the ability to pack burst images, multiple shots and more in a single HEIC file.
+But why is it that opening Mojave’s HEIC wallpaper in Preview shows just a single image?
+That’s because Preview does not support the full range of HEIF features, like packing burst images, multiple shots and more in a single HEIC file.

-Mojave’s multi-image dynamic wallpaper HEIC file appears as a single image in Preview
+Mojave’s multi-image HEIC wallpaper file appears as a single image in Preview

 Back to your iPhone

-Aside from still and dynamic wallpapers, iOS has also provided Live wallpapers since 2015, which are basically short animations that play when pressed with 3D Touch on the Lock screen.
-On your iPhone’s Home screen, however, Live wallpapers just look like still images.
+Aside from still and programmatically animated wallpapers, iOS has provided Live wallpapers since 2015.
+These things are basically Live Photos that animate on the Lock screen when pressed with 3D Touch (on the Home screen, Live wallpapers look like still images).

 Wrapping it all up

-I’m a big, big fan of the new Dynamic Desktop in macOS Mojave.
+I’m a big, big fan of the Dynamic Desktop in macOS Mojave.

-Combined with the awesome new Dark Mode, the Dynamic Desktop feature delights you by altering your user interface and changing the desktop wallpaper over the course of the day.
+Paired with the awesome new Dark Mode, the Dynamic Desktop feature alters the user interface and changes your desktop wallpaper over the course of the day.